Shumit07/ACM-BCB-Workshop/README.md

 ## 🚀 Agentic Capabilities Overview

-This project is an **agentic AI system** 🤖 designed to function as an autonomous support agent for high-risk cardiac patients ❤️.
+This project is an **agentic AI system** designed to function as an autonomous support agent for high-risk cardiac patients.
 Unlike a standard chatbot that only answers questions, HeartWise perceives a user's need for direct intervention, reasons about the best course of action, and uses a suite of software tools to execute a multi-step plan to ensure patient safety.

 The agent's core purpose is to bridge the gap between conversation and real-world action.
 When a high-risk patient signals distress, the agent autonomously performs the following functions: